-For the reassurance of single-source supply.
-Johnson Tiles offers a free of charge NBS M40 specification writing service featuring a range of tile fixing products.
-To find out more or for any questions or queries relating to any tile related technical information featured in this sample wallet, please contact our Technical Advice Helpline on +44 (0)1782 524 III or email ddunlop@johnson-tiles.com
+For the reassurance of single-source supply, Johnson Tiles offers a free of charge NBS M40 specification writing service featuring a range of tile fixing products.
+To find out more or for any questions or queries relating to any tile related technical information featured in this product overview, please contact our Technical Advice Helpline on +44 (0) 1782 524 111 or email ddunlop@johnson-tiles.com

-The colours shown in this sample wallet and attached booklet are as accurate as printing processes will allow.
-Please refer to actual product samples before specifying Every effort has been made to ensure the accuracy of the information given.
+The colours shown in this product overview are as accurate as printing processes will allow.
+Please refer to actual product samples before specifying.
+Every effort has been made to ensure the accuracy of the information given.